PaulHaeberli/QOImovie/README.md

-# QOImovie
+# QOImovie Using QIO format to encode video

-Using the [QOI image format](https://github.com/phoboslab/qoi) to save sequences of images
+This uses the [QOI image format](https://github.com/phoboslab/qoi) to save sequences of images

 Only tested on M1 macOS, but it should work fine on all intel and arm machines.